moayadnajd/OpenRXV/README.md

 ## Installation

-#### After you have satisfied the requirements you can clone this repository and build the project:
+#### After you have satisfied the requirements you can clone this repository:
 ```console
 $ cd docker
 $ sudo docker-compose up -d